massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/location-filters.md

 ### Description
-This pattern shows a Form with inputs tailored to filtering locations
+This pattern shows a Form with inputs to filter location and various taxonomies.

 ### Status
 * Stable as of 5.0.0